Flavor, transverse momentum, and azimuthal dependence of charged pion multiplicities in SIDIS with 10.6 GeV electrons: Results

 \subsection{Pion multiplicities near $\phi^{*}=180^\circ$}

 Due to the experimental setup limitations, it was not possible to obtain full azimuthal coverage at large $P_t$.
 Nonetheless, a considerable amount of time was spent accumulating data near $\phi^{*}=$180$^\circ$, which primarily measures $M_0 (1 - A + B)$.
-Given this caveat, it is of interest to plot the multiplicities at $\left<\phi^{*}\right> \sim $ 180$^\circ$, over the full $P_t$ experimental range, as shown in Fig.~\ref{fig:ptm180w}.
-The MAPS calculations for $M_0$ (MAPS did not include non-zero values of A and B in their fits) describe the $P_t$-dependence quite well up to $P_t=0.5$ GeV, which is the largest value provided by the collaboration.
-Although not perfect, the Gaussian-shaped fits shown in the figure describe the $P_t$-dependence remarkably well to values of $P_t$ as high as 0.7 GeV.
+Given this caveat, it is of interest to plot the multiplicities at $\left<\phi^{*}\right> \approx $ 180$^\circ$, over the full $P_t$ experimental range, as shown in Fig.~\ref{fig:ptm180w}.
+The MAP calculations for $M_0$ (MAP did not include non-zero values of A and B in their fits) describe the $P_t$-independence quite well up to $P_t=0.5$ GeV, which is the largest value provided by the collaboration.
+Although not perfect in magnitude, the Gaussian-shaped fits shown in the figure describe the $P_t$-independence remarkably well to values of $P_t$ as high as 0.7 GeV.

 The slope parameters $b$ for the above fits are displayed in Fig.~\ref{fig:g2} as a function of $z$.
 The values decrease with increasing $z$, with a rough global fit to all three kinematic settings given by $b=(0.185 + z^2 0.28)^{-1}$ GeV$^{-2}$.
-With the simple ansatz $b^{-1}= { \langle\vec{p}^{2}_{\perp}\rangle + z^{2} \langle\vec{k}^{2}_{T}\rangle}$, the up and down quark widths $\langle\vec{k}^{2}_{T}\rangle \sim 0.28$ GeV$^{-2}$ and the fragmentation widths $\langle\vec{p}^{2}_{\perp}\rangle\sim 0.185$ GeV$^{-2}$.
+With the simple ansatz $b^{-1}= { \langle\vec{p}^{2}_{\perp}\rangle + z^{2} \langle\vec{k}^{2}_{T}\rangle}$, the up and down quark widths $\langle\vec{k}^{2}_{T}\rangle \approx 0.28$ GeV$^{-2}$ and the fragmentation widths $\langle\vec{p}^{2}_{\perp}\rangle\approx 0.185$ GeV$^{-2}$.
 As mentioned in the previous section, this is consistent with little or no differences in $\langle\vec{k}^{2}_{T}\rangle$ for up and down quarks, as well as the widths of favored and unfavored fragmentation functions.

-To further quantify the observed flavor independence of the multiplicities, the ratio of $\left<\phi^{*}\right> \sim $ 180$^\circ$ multiplicities for $(d,\pi^+)$, $(p,\pi^-)$, and $(d,\pi^-)$ to the multiplicities for $(p,\pi^+)$ are plotted in Fig.~\ref{fig:ptmrat180w}, as a function of $P_t$ for the three kinematic settings and four $z$ bins.
+To further quantify the observed flavor independence of the multiplicities, the ratio of $\left<\phi^{*}\right> \approx $ 180$^\circ$ multiplicities for $(d,\pi^+)$, $(p,\pi^-)$, and $(d,\pi^-)$ to the multiplicities for $(p,\pi^+)$ are plotted in Fig.~\ref{fig:ptmrat180w}, as a function of $P_t$ for the three kinematic settings and four $z$ bins.
 The ratios are consistent with no statistically significant dependence on $P_t$.
-The ratios are compared to those from the MAPS calculations~\cite{MAPS,MAP24,MAP22_4}, which also show only very slight $P_t$-dependence.
-As expected from the discussion on normalization factors ($k$ parameter) in Sec.~\ref{sec:mult_phiav}, the ratios for $(p,\pi^+)$ are larger for the data than for the calculations, especially for the lower-$W$ kinematic settings.
-Also plotted are the ratios of the Gaussian fits displayed in Fig.~\ref{fig:ptm180w}.
+The ratios are compared to those from the MAP calculations~\cite{MAPS,MAP24,MAP22_4}, which also show only very slight $P_t$-dependence.